 Let's get the specifications of these Salomon womens hiking boots out of the way first.

-Read this for an explanation of why all of these features add up to a high quality womens hiking boot.
+Read this boot buying guide for an explanation of why all of these features add up to a high quality womens hiking boot.

-I had three specific objectives in mind when I went shopping for the best pair of womens hiking boots:
+I had three specific objectives in mind as I shopped for the best pair of womens hiking boots: